cnguyen-uk/An-Introduction-to-SQL/README.md

   ON table1.some_column1 = table2.some_column2;
 ```

 For a more specific example, suppose we have a table of books, with author IDs, and a table of authors, also with IDs attached.
-Then we can create a useful result set matching books with their authors by using the following statement.
+Then we can create a useful result set matching books with their authors by using the following statement:

 ```SQL
 SELECT *